Best PracticesTipsProductivity

 Different models have different strengths:

-• GPT-4 excels at creative and general tasks
+• ChatGPT excels at creative and general tasks

 • Claude is known for nuanced, thoughtful analysis